fastai/course-v3/README.md

 ![](/docs/images/billings2.png)

+### Tips from part1

+* Don’t try to stop and understand everything.
+* Don’t waste your time, learn Jupyter keyboard shortcuts.
+Learn 4 to 5 each day.
+* Please run the code, really run the code.
+Don’t go deep on theory.
+Play with the code, see what goes in and what comes out.
+* Pick one project.
+Do it really well.
+Make it fantastic.
+* Run this notebook (lesson1-pets.ipynb), but then get your own dataset and run it! (extra emphasis: do this!)

 deep learning from foundations, note and jupyter notebook practicing repo

 To keep my files in my own repo, updates in class are cherrypicked ..😉